LUIS JIMENEZ (1940-2006)

-Luis Jimenez: Man on Fire, a retrospective with 331 works, opened at The Albuquerque Museum in New Mexico in 1995 and traveled to The National Museum of American Art in Washington, D.C.
-In 1997, a traveling retrospective exhibition of his work, Luis Jimenez: Working Class Heroes: Images from a Popular Culture, opened at The Dallas Museum of Art, the first venue of a three year national tour.
+Luis Jimenez: Man on Fire, a retrospective exhibition with 331 works, opened at The Albuquerque Museum in New Mexico in 1995 and traveled to The National Museum of American Art in Washington, D.C.
+In 1997, a traveling retrospective exhibition of his work, Luis Jimenez: Working Class Heroes: Images from a Popular Culture, opened at The Dallas Museum of Art, the first venue of a three-year national tour.

 Luis Jimenez's work can be found in numerous public and private collections including The Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; The Hirshhorn Museum, Washington, D.C.; The National Museum of American Art, Washington, D.C.; The Art Institute of Chicago, IL and The Rockefeller Foundation, among others.